 After her son Jonathan was diagnosed with Crohn’s disease at the age of 12, Nancy’s journey in raising awareness for Crohn’s disease and ulcerative colitis (IBD) began and has continued since 2010.
 She has a passion for building community relationships, networking, creating events and advocating for the needs of children living with IBD.

 In her spare time, Nancy enjoys camping, reading and volunteering; she is always willing to help in a time of need, to make a difference, change a life and create a lasting impact on the lives of others.
-Nancy lives in Barrie, Ontario and has been married to her husband Joe for 25 years.
-Together they have two children Jonathan (20) and Annamarie (18).
+Nancy lives in Barrie, Ontario and has two children Jonathan (20) and Annamarie (18).

 Our Board of Directors